Frequently Asked Questions

 How can I pay my citation & what are the consequences if I don't pay my citation?

-Citation payment can be made online with credit or debit card, in the Parking Services Office with cash or check, via the U.S. Mail (postage required) with check, through Campus Mail (no postage needed), or deposited into the PURPLE fine boxes located in each parking lot.
+Citation payment can be made online with credit or debit card, in the Parking Services Office with cash or check, via the U.S. Mail (postage required) with check, through Campus Mail (no postage needed), or deposited into the PURPLE fine boxes located in some of the parking lotsas follows: Lot F East, Lot F West, Lot R, Lot T and Lot Z. There are also two in the George Stien Building on Maria Drive, one on the outside and one inside next the the Parking Office door.
 (The yellow/green fine boxes are for citations issued by the Stevens Point Police Department.)

 Citations not paid within 21 days of issue date will accrue late fees.
 A courtesy email/letter is sent out 14 days from citation date and a final notice sent 30 days from issue date indicating non-payment consequences.
 Non-payment of citation 40 days after issue date results in either an amount transfer to the student bill or an additional fee applied and owner vehicle license registration suspension notice sent to the WI Department of Registration.